 A visit is never complete without a stop at one of the world famous Waiheke wineries.
 There’s something rather therapeutic about sitting back and looking out over a field of vines with a full glass in hand!
 You can book a guided wine tour or plan your tasting tour solo.
 Either way it’s bound to be a memorable (or forgetful) afternoon.

 If you’d rather sit back and let someone else do the driving, you can get to experience some of the island’s most stunning boutique vineyards, check out Waiheke Wine Tours.
 They offer a variety of packages including gin tastings, craft beer tours and of course wine tastings.
-They can accommodation just a few mates to up to 35 people.
-Check them out here.
+They can accommodate just a few mates to up to 35 people.

 Over to you…